 The Bauer/Baker building doors will be locked at 8:00 AM. each day.
 Students arriving after 8:00 AM must be dropped off at the front of the building near the school office.

-Dismissal is at 12:00 PM for half-day students (preschool and kindergarten only) or 3:00 PM for full-day students.
+Dismissal is at 11:50 PM for half-day students (preschool and kindergarten only) or 3:00 PM for full-day students.
 Parents must park in spaces near the Bauer/Baker building while waiting for the students to exit the building.
+Vehicles must remain parked until the parking lot attendants have indicated that vehicles may exit the parking lot.
 (Please observe handicap parking spaces.)
+Parking lot attendants will direct traffic in order to promote safety for everyone.

 Any individual (other than staff or students) who desires to enter the building must use the buzzer/intercom system prior to entry.
 Upon entry, individuals must sign in at the school office.
 No individual (other than staff or students) may enter any classroom or common area without having an appointment pre-arranged through the school office.
 Exceptions include sporting events, fine arts events, or graduation ceremonies.